Mark9Williams/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod u+x,g+x,o+r: Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello which is in the working directory chmod +x: Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello in the working directory wwithout using commas chown -R vincent:staff: Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

+chown -h vincent:staff _hello:  Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.
+The file _hello is in the working directory
+The file _hello is a symbolic link